 .
 From the point of the liquidity in the commercial banks cash in hand is a very important asset but it is idle and it will not fetch any earnings to the banks.
 Cash in commercial banks depends upon various factors like uncertainty in the economy due to wars, famine, internal disturbance, the growth of banking system, network of branches, networking of banks, automation in banks and so on.
-The cash reserve requirements in the commercial banks was more during pre-reform period it was 15 per cent during the year 1994-95.
-Gradually RBI reduced it to 4 per cent based on the requirements of credit and it is now 5 per cent on Net Demand and Time Liabilities.
+The cash reserve requirements in the commercial banks was more during pre-reform period it was 15 per cent during the year 1994- requirements of credit and it is now 5 per cent on Net Demand and Time Liabilities.